jpmckeown/pitch-sorted/howToLead.md

 + you can do things out of sequence
 + describe first week in Trello video

-Pitch
-+ multiple small gifs in rectangle on same screen

 Production
 + modular levels
 + sound for every event